 Hi, I'm Kate an experienced hypnobirthing teacher and a hypnobirthing Mummy.
-I had my first baby, Jonah, in November 2012 and, using hypnobirthing techniques for the birth, I was lucky enough to have a relaxed and beautiful experience.
+I had my first baby, Jonah, in November 2012 and, using hypnobirthing techniques during my pregnancy and for the birth, I had a relaxed and beautiful experience.
 I felt so empowered afterwards and wanted to share what I'd learnt with other women - hypnobirthing is something that all women should have access to.
 I've now been teaching for over 5 years and worked with hundreds of couples.

 Like a lot of women, I was nervous about the birth, not knowing what to expect and scared that I wouldn't be able to cope with the pain.
 I first heard about hypnobirthing via a friend when I was seven months pregnant.
 It was completely new to me and sounded interesting so I researched as much as I could on the internet.
 I read story after story from women who had successfully used the techniques and had experienced calm, relaxed and even pain free births.
 It all sounded a little too good to be true but I decided that it was definitely worth a try.
 What could I lose?

 I had a very strong idea of the birth that I wanted - as natural as possible in a birth pool.
 When the time came, my waters broke but I didn't go into labour.
 48 hours later I still had no sign of contractions and I was advised that an induction was necessary due to risk of infection.
 The birth centre pool experience became a distant dream.